COVID-19 Vaccine Paves The Path For Welltower's Stock To Return To All-Time Highs (NYSE:WELL)

 - Welltower's balance sheet as of the end of October had nearly $5.2 billion in liquidity, consisting of $2.2 billion in cash, and an undrawn credit facility of nearly $3.0 billion.
 Additionally, the company expects to receive another $214 million in cash for assets that are marked for sale as of September 30th.

 - Lastly, the management team has leveraged the proceeds from a number of their asset dispositions to pay down debt.
-As a result, in the third quarter alone Welltower extinguished or defeased $855 million in debt.
+As a result, in the third quarter alone Welltower extinguished or decreased $855 million in debt.

 Welltower's strong position in this challenging time has enabled the company to use the current environment to strengthen their balance sheet and improve their portfolio of properties.
 As a result, the company is poised for outsized growth following the end to the pandemic.